kgisl/project-ideas/markdownTOC.md

 - Hack on something that already works but has some quirks and does not match what is exactly required
 - Simplify the problem to something that you think you can get going right away

+## A suggested approach

+Bookmarklets help "extend" the browser to do something _extra_ when you are surfing to a particular website.
+Take a look at one of the ways to accomplish this TOC challenge using bookmarklets - http://bit.ly/tocChallengeVideo